cfillion/reapack.com/source/user-guide.html.md

 ![Import repositories](/images/user-guide/import-repositories.png)

-The URL to put in this dialog should have been given to you by the owner of the repository you whish to import.
+The URL to put in this dialog should have been given to you by the owner of the repository you wish to import.
 The golden rule of computer security applies to ReaPack repositories as well: don't install packages from untrusted sources.

 ### Offline use

 ReaPack requires an internet connection by design.
-However it's possible to transfer data and installed packages to an offline computer using *Export offline archive* and *Import offline archive* in *Extensions > ReaPack > Manage repositories > Import/export*.
+However, it's possible to transfer data and installed packages to an offline computer using *Export offline archive* and *Import offline archive* in *Extensions > ReaPack > Manage repositories > Import/export*.

-For optimal results both computer should run the same operating system and software architecture.
+For optimal results both computers should run the same operating system and software architecture.
 Some packages may provide different files depending on the system and architecture.
 Also note that obsolete packages cannot be imported.